LiangWenshuo1118/doc/example-of-machine.md

 ### Performing `train` task at a local workstation

-In this example, we perform the `train` task of the DP-GEN on a local workstation.
+In this example, we perform the `train` task on a local workstation.

 ```json
 "train": [